 Siemens Healthineers agreed to buy Varian Medical Systems for about $16.4bn in cash in the biggest medical acquisition of the year.

 The German medical technology company offered $177.5 a share for the Palo Alto, California-based business, 24% more than its closing price on Friday.
-The bid will be financed through both debt and equity, Siemens Healthineers said in a statement yesterday.
+The bid will be financed through both debt and equity, Siemens Healthineers said in a statement on Sunday.
 Bloomberg was first to report the offer on Saturday.

 The deal would give Healthineers a sizeable market share in the rapidly growing field of cancer treatment where it has little presence currently.
 Siemens Healthineers said the purchase will a have a positive effect on earnings per share within the first 12 months of the closing.